ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 	when TRANWORK=50 or TRANWORK=70 then 'walk_or_home' \
 	else 'other' end as travel \
 	from - \
-	where YEAR=2016 and TRANWORK>0 and OCC2010<9900 \
+	where YEAR=2016 and TRANWORK>0 and OCC2010 < 9900 \
-	group by travel,programmer"
+	group by travel,programmer

 	**  Diagnostic output of tabulate_pq **